Quantum Matrix-Element Estimators for Spin-Coupled Generalized Valence Bond Wavefunctions (SCGVB): Results

 Unlike individual Hamiltonian or overlap matrix elements, the Chirgwin--Coulson weights probe the global consistency of the quantum-estimated matrices.
 Their smooth and physically correct behavior therefore demonstrates not merely numerical accuracy, but the preservation of nonorthogonal interference effects that are central to valence-bond theory.

-Taken together, these results demonstrate that, while the proposed algorithm does not offer a formal quantum advantage, it provides a practically attractive and conceptually transparent route to evaluating nonorthogonal SCGVB matrices. elements using shallow, measurement-only quantum circuits, with quantitative accuracy matching classical L\"owdin-rule calculations.
+Taken together, these results demonstrate that, while the proposed algorithm does not offer a formal quantum advantage, it provides a practically attractive and conceptually transparent route to evaluating nonorthogonal SCGVB matrix elements using shallow, measurement-only quantum circuits, with quantitative accuracy comparable to classical L\"owdin-rule calculations.

 Although the present work is motivated by near-term hardware considerations, the proposed measurement-only estimators are fully compatible with fault-tolerant quantum architectures, as they rely exclusively on single-qubit Clifford operations and projective measurements.